garyfleming/continuous-entropy/continuous-entropy.md

 # ...You Can Get Better

 ^ You can get better.
 Sure, the proverbial fish in a box is rotting, but this is not a closed system.
 You can intervene.
-^ Because the company that had that Soxteen problem from the start?
+^ Because the company that had Nigel worked for?
 That same company has since done almost all of the things I've been talking about.
 They're not perfect, but they're a lot better.
 You can be too.

 ---